-1. Does your institution offer support for medical students interested in enacting a sustainability initiative/QI project?
-2 Yes, the institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
-1 The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.
-0 No, the institution does not offer opportunities or support for sustainability initiatives or QI projects.
+1. Does your medical school or your institution offer support for medical students interested in enacting a sustainability initiative/QI project?
+Yes, the medical school or institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
+The medical school or institution encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.

+No, neither the medical school or the institution offer opportunities or support for sustainability initiatives or QI projects.

-Score explanation: Medical students can apply for funding for projects related to energy through the Irving Institute of Energy.
+Score explanation: Medical students can apply for funding for projects related to energy research through the Irving Institute of Energy.
 Medical students are also eligible to apply for project funding through Dartmouth College's Sustainability Office, though this information is not easy to find and few medical students are likely aware of this resource.
 In addition, there are unfunded QI opportunities within the second and fourth year curricula that could be used to focus on sustainability or planetary health-related projects.
 Medical students can also submit funding requests to the medical school Student Government, and sustainability-focused initiatives would be considered.
+Furthermore, medical students can receive funding for projects that could be planetary health related through the Swigart Ethics Fellowship or Schweitzer Fellowship.